autoplayhq/workerlog/README.md

-# librarylog
+# workerlog

-A logging library for libraries.
+A logging worker for workers.

 ## Features